THE FALL OF VENUS

 In this contemporary interpretation of Sandro Boticelli’s original work (The birth of Venus), Ketna Patel has literally turned inside out and back to front all its embedded metaphors....starting with the very title.

-In Ketna Patel’s re-take on this painting, Venus has been replaced by the symbol of the modern free world; the statue of liberty.
+Venus has been replaced by the symbol of the modern free world; the statue of liberty.
 On closer inspection, one can see that she is in tatters, with the torch no longer an uplifting beacon to the world, but lying limp and unlit.
 The symbolism here is potent but obvious.
 Capitalistic driven Democracy is in trouble, and ‘Freedom’ is for sale!
-She stands on the same shell as the one Boticelli painted, except that this now represents the petroleum company ‘SHELL’, with its yellow and red paint leaking into the ocean.
-In the background is a familiar outline of polluting industry, billowing out pink smoke that looks pretty, but is in fact very toxic!
-The pollution has killed so much.
-There are now dead birds in the ocean, and the once fertile land is now barren.
+She stands on the same shell as the one Boticelli painted, except that this now represents the petroleum company ‘SHELL’, with its yellow and red branding leaking into the ocean.
+In the background is a familiar silhouette of polluting industries, billowing out pink smoke that looks pretty, but is in fact very toxic!
+These noxious fumes have killed so much; there are now dead birds in the ocean, and the once fertile land is now barren.

-Mao was a well known womanizer, and in Ketna’s painting, China is attempting to strip India (represented by Draupadi, one of the most important female characters from the Hindu epic Mahabarata; the wife of the five Pandavas).
-She fails to be stripped naked, as her saree keeps being replenished by thesupreme hindu God Krishna, who is depicted by the blue hand.
+Mao was a well known womanizer, and in this painting, China is attempting to strip India (represented by Draupadi, one of the most important female characters from the Hindu epic Mahabarata; the wife of the five Pandavas.
+She was publicly disrobed at the behest of their cousin enemy Duryodhana’s orders ).
+However, this humiliation is never realized as her saree is being constantly replenished by the supreme Hindu God Krishna, who is depicted by the blue hand.
 This suggests that although India is economically weaker than China, it is protected by its spiritual heritage.

-From the heavens fall money and roses.
-It will be up to us what we choose as our symbols of human beauty.
+In the background of this painting, please observe the money and roses that fall from Heaven.
+When we all recover from COVID 19, it will be up to us what we choose as our symbols of human beauty...